Aaryan-Ajith-Dev/Quantum-Algorithms/README.md

 ### Notes
 Since the simulated factoring code took long for the first non-trivial input (3 * 5 = 15), to ensure correctness, the order finding was tested separately and the factoring code was tested with a classical order finder (commented in factoring.py).

+### Version
+Qiskit: 0.24.1 for Shor's Algorithm to ensure compatibility with the external code.
+Qiskit: 1.x.x for other algorithms

 ## Circuit Simulation
 -  Implemented basic single qubit operations (such as Pauli X, Hadamard) and multiqubit operations (such